InspiredReality/Battle-Balloons/README.md

   </br> a) At any point in the game, **2x click** restarts the game by going back to Setup Phase and re-randomizes balloon health

 ## ::Strategy::
-It might seem obvious to always select a Red balloon as your king since they take the longest to pop.
-Your opponent knows this too so they may start clicking the Red balloon first.
-If I know you think I should select a Red king, then selecting a Blue as king could make you waste 3-6 clicks popping a non-king Red balloon.
+It might seem obvious to always select a Red Balloon as your Crown since they take the longest to pop.
+Your opponent knows this too so they may start clicking the Red Balloon first.
+If I know you think I should select a Red Crown, then selecting a Blue as Crown could make you waste 3-6 clicks popping a non-Crown Red Balloon.
+It also might seem obvious to only fortify your Crown Balloon if it gets low.
+I know this.
+If you think fortifying your Bust Balloon or another non-Crown will tempt me to start clicking that Balloon, maybe you're correct.
+But then again if.. hmm...
 Let the game theory begin!

 ## ::Balloon Popping::
 Balloons "pop" after X clicks that are equally likely to be randomly selected depending on Balloon color.
 For example, there's a 25% chance a Red balloon pops in 5 clicks, a 33% change a Blue Balloon pops in 3 clicks, and a 50% chance a Green Balloon pops in 2 clicks.